New Mexico to Ohio Car Shipping (2026 Cost Guide)

 Transporting your vehicle from the Land of Enchantment to the Buckeye State comes with a number of cost considerations, including:

-- Distance and route: The route from New Mexico to Ohio is about 1,398 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The trip from New Mexico to Ohio covers roughly 1,398 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Time of the year: Peak seasons like summer or holidays raise shipping demand.
 This makes moves out of New Mexico more expensive during these times.